-Zagreb, April 2008
+Zagreb, April 2010

-- 1. Appropriate measures to prevent and combat terrorism, in particular participation in international agreements to that end.
-(Paragraph 6) - (a) List of international agreements, including all United Nations conventions and protocols related to terrorism, to which the participating State is party; - (b) Accession to and participation in other multilateral and bilateral agreements or measures undertaken to prevent and combat terrorist activities - (c) National measures, to include pertinent legislation, taken to implement the international agreements, conventions and protocols cited above: - (d) Information on national efforts to prevent and combat terrorism, including appropriate information on legislation beyond United Nations convention and protocols (e.g. pertaining to financing of terrorist groups); - (e) Roles and missions of armed forces and security forces in preventing and combating terrorism.
+1. Appropriate measures to prevent and combat terrorism, in particular participation in international agreements to that end.
+(Paragraph 6)

+(a) List of international agreements, including all United Nations conventions and protocols related to terrorism, to which the participating State is party;

+(b) Accession to and participation in other multilateral and bilateral agreements or measures undertaken to prevent and combat terrorist activities

+(c) National measures, to include pertinent legislation, taken to implement the international agreements, conventions and protocols cited above:

+(d) Information on national efforts to prevent and combat terrorism, including appropriate information on legislation beyond United Nations convention and protocols (e.g. pertaining to financing of terrorist groups);

+(e) Roles and missions of armed forces and security forces in preventing and combating terrorism.

-(a) Regarding international agreements and conventions related to the fight against terrorism, it is necessary to emphasize that the Republic of Croatia has ratified twelve (12) basic UN conventions and protocols related to the suppression of terrorism, whereas the ratification of the 13th International Convention for the Suppression of Acts of Nuclear Terrorism is expected to be completed in the first half of this year.
+(a) Regarding international agreements and conventions related to the fight against terrorism, it is necessary to emphasize that the Republic of Croatia has ratified fourteen (14) universal legal counterterrorism instruments (UN conventions and protocols) while the remaining two SUA 2005 protocols (related to maritime security) are in the ratification procedure.